Frequently Asked Questions about Nursing Home Abuse

 Answers to your complicated questions provided by Alabama nursing home abuse lawyer

 Finding answers to complicated questions about nursing home abuse can be overwhelming.
 Fortunately, you've come to the right place.
-At Shuttlesworth Lasseter, LLC, our experienced Alabama nursing home abuse lawyers have dedicated their careers to fighting for injury victims.
+At Shuttlesworth Law Firm LLC, our experienced Alabama nursing home abuse lawyer has dedicated his career to fighting for injury victims.

 Make your case matter.
 Contact us today.
 Call 866-583-1885 and schedule a free case evaluation.
 We work hard to hold nursing homes accountable for their actions.
 We know how to investigate nursing home abuse and we have the case results to prove it.